Mr A Gaskell - Head of Department

 At KS4, computing becomes an optional course which allows pupils to study for a qualification that is equivalent to a GCSE.
 At this level, the classes are mixed ability and are run by a teacher with relevant industry experience outside of the educational sphere.

-Information about the specific qualification will be included here once the new list of qualification has been ratified by the DfE.
+Information about the specific qualification will be included here once the new list of qualifications has been ratified by the DfE.

 Assessment: Work is assessed by a portfolio of work that is internally assessed and externally verified, along with an exam that is externally marked.